-The 33rd Annual Lipinsky Family San Diego Jewish Arts Festival is coming
+The 33rd Annual Lipinsky Family San Diego Jewish Arts Festival | May 12 - July 14, 2026

 33 years of performances celebrating Jewish history, people, and ideas in virtuoso music, theatre, dance, and fine arts!